moorthynair/Air-Quality-Assessment/README.md

 # Air Quality Assessment over Indian Cities

-**The chunk of code can be used to perform detailed air quality assessment using the Continous Ambient Air Quality Monitoring Stations (CAAQMS) data of Indian cities for effective decision making.**
+**The chunk of code is to facilitate staekolders for assessing the air quality using the Continous Ambient Air Quality Monitoring Stations (CAAQMS) data of Indian cities for effective decision making.**

 **The codes are developed using R and Python**